Takaya-Yamazato/owc2023/src/pages/blog/2023-03-26-EDAS-submission-link.md

 We welcome your submission through the EDAS submission link: https://edas.info/N30883

-The submission deadline is April 15, 2023.
+The submission deadline has been extended to May 7, 2023.
 We highly welcome your valuable work.

-- Paper submission: April 15, 2023
+- Paper submission: <s>April 15, 2023</s> May 7, 2023
 - Notification of acceptance: May 22, 2023
 - Camera-ready: May 30, 2023 (firm)